dolthub/docs/content/products/doltlab/administrator.md

 DoltLab for non-enterprise use currently supports explicit email whitelisting to prevent account creation by unauthorized users.

+In DoltLab >= `v2.1.0`, the `installer` binary can be run with `--white-list-all-users=false` in order to disable automatically whitelisting all users.

-To enable DoltLab's email whitelisting feature, edit the `docker-compose.yaml` file included in DoltLab's zip.
+In DoltLab < `v2.1.0`, to enable DoltLab's email whitelisting feature, edit the `docker-compose.yaml` file included in DoltLab's zip.

 Under the `doltlabapi` section, in the `command` block, remove the argument `-dolthubWhitelistAllowAll`.
 Restart your DoltLab instance for this to take effect.